 - Certain metal implants

-The exam usually takes between 30 and 60 minutes.
+Exams at our radiology centers usually take between 30 and 60 minutes.
 If your doctor orders your MRI exam with contrast, the exam may take longer to complete.

-In some cases, your doctor may order your test with contrast.
+In some cases, your doctor may order your diagnostic medical imaging test with contrast.
 This is a fluid that is injected into a vein (usually in your arm).
 This helps to make certain details on the exam clearer and is routine for certain MRI exams.

 You will be asked to lie down on the examination table on your back.
 The table will slide smoothly into the opening, and you will be positioned either head first or feet first, depending on the type of exam.
 Once the exam begins, it is important that you are as still as possible.
-You will hear "knocking" and "banging" noises, and the hum of the machine.
+You will hear "knocking" and "banging" noises, and the hum of the machine during your diagnostic medical imaging scan.
 This is all normal and you will be able to talk to the technologist during your procedure.
-You will be able to listen to the radio, or you may bring a favorite CD, or choose one at our facility.
+You will be able to listen to the radio, or you may bring a favorite CD, or choose one at our radiology center.

 One of the first things we recommend to anyone who thinks they might feel anxious or claustrophobic during an exam is an advanced trip to our facility to actually look at the scanner.
-We often find that once patients see how wide the opening is and how short the scanner is, their anxiety is eliminated.
+We often find that once patients see how wide the opening is and how short the scanner is, their anxiety for their diagnostic medical imaging session is eliminated.
 Remember, MRI scanners have changed dramatically over the last 10 years, and are no longer made with such small, restrictive openings and long "tubes" or "tunnels".

 Our technologists are very skilled at helping you feel relaxed and comfortable during your exam.
 It often helps to listen to music during your exam.
 You may have a family member in the room with you if you desire.
 In very rare instances, a patient may require sedation, which must be scheduled ahead.